rizky/42-red-tetris/README.md

 `yarn api` in the second terminal

+Backend will run on http://localhost:3001/

+Frontend will automatically open Expo on http://localhost:19002/.
+On this page wait a little and do nothing or click "Run in web browser".
+Either way the app will open on http://localhost:19006/

 **OR**

-Clone the repo and make sure you have Docker installed.
-Go to the pero and run:
+Clone the repo and make sure you have Docker installed and running.
+Go to the repo and run:

 `docker compose up`

+It will take about 5 minutes to build everything.

+Go to http://localhost/ to use the app

 Backend will run on http://localhost:3001/

-Frontend will open Expo on http://localhost:19002/

-After clicking "Run in web browser" app will open on http://localhost:19006/